top of page

 A program for Elementary School aged students, who are not enrolled in a Catholic School.

-Grades 6-8
+Grades 6-8 and 9-12

-Middle School Life Teen
+Middle and High School Life Teen

 Colorful Geometric Upcoming Calendar of Events Poster-1.jpg